patgoley/Todo/fastlane/README.md

 fastlane ios beta
 ```
 Submit a new Beta Build to Apple TestFlight
-### ios appstore
+### ios screens
 ```
-fastlane ios appstore
+fastlane ios screens
 ```
-Deploy a new version to the App Store
+Take screenshots on all devices

 ----